-Ada Lovelace' Calculation of Bernoulli's Numbers
+Ada Lovelace's Calculation of Bernoulli's Numbers

-Rainer Glaschick, Paderborn, Germany (rainer@glaschick.de or rglaschick@hnf.de) http://rclab.de/analyticalengine/ 2016-09-11
+Rainer Glaschick, Paderborn, Germany (rainer@glaschick.de) http://rclab.de/analyticalengine/ 2016-09-29

 1. Introduction

 In 1843, an article with the title Sketch of the Analytical Engine...
 [ML1843] was published, that contains an extensive and on its level fairly complete description of Charles Babbage's plans for a fully automatic computing engine.
 Its name has been motivated by the aim that it should be able to numerically solve all computations in the field of mathematical analysis (p.688):